wso2/docs-choreo-dev/en/docs/api-proxies.md

 Choreo allows you to expose your unmanaged API through a well-managed REST API proxy.
 Managing your API involves managing the lifecycle of the API, adding documentation, applying security, and applying rate limits.

-!!! note
+!!!note
     This section is the same as REST API.
 I feel like it’s good to point to that content, or we can re-use the content and visually duplicate the content on both pages.